What is Dermatomyositis?

 The adult form of the disease presents differently than the juvenile form.
 Additionally, females are affected about twice as often as males.
 However, it does not appear that people of a certain race or from a specific geographic region are predisposed to this disease.
 The American College of Rheumatology estimates that about 3 out of one million children are diagnosed with juvenile dermatomyositis (known as JDM) each year.

 What Causes Dermatomyositis (JDM) and Could Vaccines be a Factor?

 Doctors and researchers don’t fully understand what causes this disease; no single factor has been identified as the cause of dermatomyositis or JDM.
 However, some individuals show a genetic predisposition to the condition, even though it’s not inherited in the way other muscle diseases are, such as muscular dystrophy.

-It’s believed dermatomyositis is an abnormal immune system response triggered by some external factor, including infection, injury, sunburn or even some vaccinations.
+It’s believed dermatomyositis is an abnormal immune system response triggered by some external factors, including infection, injury, sunburn, or even some vaccinations.
 According to Boston Children’s Hospital, a vaccine may trigger a child’s JDM if he or she was predisposed to the condition.
 No specific vaccine has been identified as a singular trigger, but reactions have been reported in medical literature after the H1N1 vaccine, trivalent influenza vaccine, and HBV or Hepatitis B vaccination.

-Attorneys at MCT Law are highly experienced at representing people with vaccine triggered dermatomyositis within the United States Court of Federal Claims.
+Attorneys at mctlaw are highly experienced at representing people with vaccine triggered dermatomyositis within the United States Court of Federal Claims.
 You can download and read through one of our more recent case results here: Case 00-749V.

 What are the Symptoms of Dermatomyositis?